Mets vs. Yankees MLB Betting Odds, Trends & Prediction

-The New York Mets head to the Bronx to face the New York Yankees on Tuesday night at 7:05 PM ET on TBS.
-It’s Game 1 of a two-game set.
+The New York Mets remain in the Bronx to face the New York Yankees on Wednesday night at 7:00 PM ET.
+The game is on ESPN.
+It’s Game 2 of a two-game set.
 Keep reading for our Mets vs. Yankees betting prediction.

 Can the Mets win the game outright as money-line road underdogs?